 Believers are called to challenge the ideologies not attack the individual people that believe them.
 The Apostle Paul says in Ep 6:10-17 that Christians are not at war with fellow humans they are fighting against sinful ideologies and spiritual darkness.
 He references these things further as both human philosophies and institutions, as well as spiritual entities in various letters like Colossians 1:15-16, Col 2:8 & 15, Gal 4:3, 1 Cor 2:6-8, 2 Cor 10:3-4, and Romans 8:38-39.
 There are methods to do this in love, one such method is simply to ask what another theology’s solution to certain problems like human sin nature is and then offer a different solution to that problem like Christ and the Holy Spirit.
 The Gospel is “good news”, so it needs to be presented as such, people can’t believe new things by force they must receive them after hearing them (Rom 10:5-17).
 In addition, believers are not expected to make others believe anything, it’s each person’s choice whether or not they want to be a part of the Kingdom of God and eternal life.
 Christians lose nothing if others reject, the only obligation is to share and love people no matter what choice they make.

 Also, actions speak louder than words so believers must do the word and not just hear it (James 1:22-26).
 This means how believers talk to people and treat people will matter more than what we are saying.
 This is why James 2:19-20 says this, (NLT) “19 You say you have faith, for you believe that there is one God.
 Good for you!
 Even the demons believe this, and they tremble in terror.
 20 How foolish!
 Can’t you see that faith without good deeds is useless?”
 Previously in the chapter, he tells Christians that all talk and no action is worthless.
 He says “14 What good is it, dear brothers and sisters, if you say you have faith but don’t show it by your actions?
 Can that kind of faith save anyone?
 15 Suppose you see a brother or sister who has no food or clothing, 16 and you say, “Good-bye and have a good day; stay warm and eat well”—but then you don’t give that person any food or clothing.
 What good does that do?
 17 So you see, faith by itself isn’t enough.
 Unless it produces good deeds, it is dead and useless” (James 2:14-17).
 Paul reminds us that God’s mercy, despite our foolish rebellion against him, is intended to draw people to repentance (changing our minds) in Rom 2:1-4.
-We show mercy to people including our enemies (Matt 5:43-48).
+We should show mercy to all people including our enemies (Matt 5:43-48).

 Believers are supposed to be ambassadors for Christ so they have to be like Christ’s representatives to everyone who doesn’t know him.
-This means building real relationships and investing time into individuals is more fruitful than going door to door passing out fliers only to never have contact with these people again.
+This means building real relationships and investing time into individuals, which is more fruitful than going door to door passing out fliers only to never have contact with these people again.
 Trust must be built by building a relationship, there is no fast food version of this, this is what the Apostles did.
 Paul lived with the people he built church communities from for years getting to know them and their families.
-The correct way to evangelize is to care about the whole person and focus less on quantity (number of souls) and more on quality (individual lives being transformed) because quality building work will be sustained in the test of fire (1 Cor 3:5-15), but making massive amounts of false converts through colonization and enslavement only produces false versions of Christianity with syncretic pagan elements like Santeria.
+The correct way to evangelize is to care about the whole person and focus less on quantity (number of souls) and more on quality (individual lives being transformed) because quality building work will be sustained in the test of fire (1 Cor 3:5-15), but making massive amounts of false converts through coersion only produces false versions of Christianity with syncretic pagan elements like Santeria.
 I go more into how this subject applies to evangelism in this Article about Faith vs Conversion article.
 In addition, I wrote this article on the contradiction between nationalism and Christianity.